snystrom/cmdfun/README.md

   - `getNamedArgs` captures all keyword arguments defined by the user
   - `getAllArgs` captures both named + dot arguments

-`argsToFlags` converts the captured arguments to commandline-style flags.
+`argsToFlags` converts the captured arguments to a parsed list of flag/value pairs.
+This output can be useful for additonal handling of special flag assignments from within R.

+`crystalize_flags` converts the output of `argsToFlags` to a vector of commandline-style flags.
 This output can be directly fed to `system2` or `processx`.

 Together, they can be used to build user-friendly R interfaces to shell programs without having to manually implement all commandline flags in R